php-dev-br/laravel-doc-pt-br/filesystem.md

 #### Get All Files Within A Directory

 The `files` method returns an array of all of the files in a given directory.
-If you would like to retrieve a list of all files within a given directory including all subdirectories, you may use the `allFiles` method:
+If you would like to retrieve a list of all files within a given directory including all sub-directories, you may use the `allFiles` method:

     use Illuminate\Support\Facades\Storage;